flexocms/flexo1.source/README.md

 - Update License
 - Move to using Composer
 - Move frontend to using build process (add npm support)
+- Work on issues posted on Github
 - Remove frontend support for old IE
-- Work on issues posted on Github
+- Remove backend support for PHP less 5.3

 `v2.0`
 - Move to using SlimPHP